ChicoState/djsongmatch-ux/phaseII/README.md

 The informal feedback also provided the novel consideration of including a filter for ranges of release dates of songs.
 Moreover, another audience member requested a language filter to ensure users could receive recommendations in a common language.
 Finally, the last respondent concluded that our app lacked support for creating a queue of apps that tracks which songs the user wished to preserve.

+Results from the cognitive walkthroughs identified areas of confusion in our app.
+One tester noted that the search bar to select a song did not signal a large enough call for action.
+The search bar's visual design suggests that its purpose is to query for information rather than being the core first step of using our app.

+Another tester noted that our choice to initially populate our recommendation table with the words "No matching songs" created confusion for the user upon first entering the app.
+They also highlighted the ambiguity of different functionality in our app.
+The "Export" button does not provide enough information about what, where, or how our app exports information.
+The Plus and Minus buttons are ambiguous in how they will affect each list of songs.
+Finally, the user's confusion around how our app defined song metrics like "Liveliness" and "Loudness" indicated that our app did not provide sufficient context and clarification to support their understanding.

 <!-- !!!
 For each research method, detail each of the findings to clarify new discoveries of users' needs !!! -->

 ## Conclusions